-The Division of Business, Mathematics and Computer Science at Atlanta Metropolitan College is committed to the maintenance of high standards of academic excellence and relevance while providing Business programs, services, and extra-curricular activities which meet the dynamically changing needs of the diverse population the college serves.
+The Division of Business, Mathematics and Computer Science is committed to high standards of academic excellence and relevance while providing Business programs, services, and extra-curricular activities which meet the dynamically changing needs of the diverse population the college serves.
 This Division is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer the following business Associate of Science degrees: Business Administration, Business Education, and Office Administration/Secretarial Science.